Letter of Jeremiah: Canonicity

+Today, the book is included in Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian Church of the East bibles.

 Contents

 The letter is actually a harangue against idols and idolatry.
 Bruce M. Metzger suggests "one might perhaps characterize it as an impassioned sermon which is based on a verse from the canonical Book of Jeremiah."
 That verse is Jer 10:11, the only verse in the entire book written in Aramaic.

 Tell them this: "These gods, who did not make the heavens and the earth, will perish from the earth and from under the heavens."